singhvivekkumar/session-scheduler-api/README.md

 - Admin can schedule a new event according to their availability.
 - Admin can restrict user to book appointment .
 - Admin can view list all events in their primary google calendar.
+- Admin can generate link for sharing the event to their client.
+- Admin can also delete the event from events list.
 - Admin receive email when new appointment is scheduled and also get notificaiton remainder before an appointment.

 ### User (Client)